 Thinking of turbocharging your engine or taking up all your trunk space with the most elaborate sound system known to man?
 It may actually reduce your car’s value and make it less attractive to prospective buyers.
 Keep nonstandard modifications to the minimum to ensure your car doesn’t depreciate solely because of your personal preferences.

-How to reduce depreciation when you sell
+2 tips to reduce depreciation when you’re ready to sell

 Sell at the right time